 When it comes to health, you’ll find that I believe in overall consistency, but also in balance.
 (Life-threatening allergies aside, a single cookie never killed anyone.)
 You’ll also find I understand that real life is just that — real life.
 We may not all have the desired amount of time, money, or energy to make the “perfect” choices, so we do what we can.

-I’m a home birthing, non-vaccinating, babywearing, breastfeeding, homeschooling mama (of five, currently ranging in age from infant to teen).
+I’m a home birthing, non-vaccinating, babywearing, breastfeeding, homeschooling mama (of five, currently ranging in age from preschool to early adulthood).
 We bake bread from scratch with freshly-ground grain and we make our own yogurt.

 But I’ve had to use a bottle with a few babies, too, when my body couldn’t keep up.
 I’ve used cloth diapers, and I’ve used disposables (but don’t have the discipline for elimination communication).
-I don’t make kombucha and (as of 2017) I’ve just managed to succeed at making kefir.
+I don’t make kombucha and have been minimally successful at making kefir.
 We buy some organic foods, but we definitely don’t buy all organic, as our budget just won’t bear it.

 Which is all to say that I’m a real person just like you, and although I do my best to practice what I preach, my own limitations of time, money, and energy force me to make choices, too.
 We’re all on this journey together. 🙂